Monster Summer: Production

 It was announced in November 2021 that Mel Gibson and Mason Thames were cast in the film Boys of Summer, directed by David Henrie and written by Cornelius Uliano and Bryan Schulz, and that principal photography was to begin in December 2021 in Wilmington, North Carolina.
 David Henrie's brother Lorenzo James Henrie worked on the film as an executive producer.
 In January 2022 it was revealed that Lorraine Bracco, Nora Zehetner, Julian Lerner, Abby James Witherspoon and Noah Cottrell were added to the cast, while Darren Moorman and Scott Pomeroy were added as executive producers.

 Henrie described the film in a statement to TheWrap: "Historically, fairy tales used monsters to personify our deepest fears while empowering young people to overcome them.
 Now more than ever, we need narratives that inspire courage in the face of darkness.
 Boys of Summer is a throwback story that conjures up the magic and nostalgia of childhood as its heroes fight monsters old and new."

 While Gibson was filming in Southport, North Carolina he was awarded the keys to the city by the Mayor who declared December 16 to be "Mel Gibson Day".
 It was reported that Kevin James and Patrick Renna were also in the area taking part in filming.
 In May 2024, Variety reported the film's title had been changed from Boys of Summer to Monster Summer.

 Release

 Monster Summer premiered at the DGA Theater in Los Angeles on September 24, 2024.
 It was released in the United States on October 4, 2024.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on five critics, indicating "mixed or average" reviews.